Korfi8267/Interstate/README.md

 This is intentional, as I want to wait until the site is essentially complete before adding an invite to a server which I do not own.
 I believe this is the best option, as I want to play it safe.

 ### Portfolio page grid misaligned
-This is intentional, as the code for the grid is very, very barebones.
-I only added critical code for it to even appear at all.
-I plan to fix it up at some point though.
+I want to focus on finding a common design for each item in the grid before worrying about how each item is positioned in said grid.
+I plan to fix this at some point.

+### (possible) Buggy scrolling on iOS devices
+I believe this is caused by how iOS handles methods of refreshing a page.
+You can drag a page down to refresh it.
+If you stop mid-drag and release, and quickly try to scroll the contents of any page, it does not work.
+Hope to figure this out at some point.

 ## Wrapping Up
 If you want to keep up with development, bookmark this website.
 I'll regularly (not really) update this repo with the latest changes I've made.
 No release date planned.
 I want to take my time on it.